-So, what does the sugar cane decaffeination process involve?
+But what does the sugarcane decaffeination process involve?

 Sugar cane decaffeination is often termed as a natural process decaf.
 Ethyl Acetate is an organically existing compound (C4H8O2) and by-product found most commonly in the fermentation of fruits and is present in both ripe bananas and beer, for example.